The Fourth Industrial Revolution – Technology Innovation

 Convergence of the Physical and Biological Worlds

 Another important aspect of the fourth industrial revolution is the convergence of the physical and biological worlds.
 Advances in materials science, for example, are leading to the development of new classes of recyclable, thermosetting polymers that have the potential to create a more sustainable economy.
-New materials are also being used in medical implants, tissue engineering, and the creation of artificial organs, while 3D printing is increasingly being used to create customised structures.
+New materials are also being used in medical implants, tissue engineering, and the creation of artificial organs.
+However, 3D printing is increasingly being used to create customised structures.

 Controversies in Genetic Engineering